How Much Does Air Conditioning Service Cost?

 Refrigerant Leak Detection and Repair

 Depending on the accessibility of the leak, whether or not a leak test is required, and what precisely needs to be repaired, an average refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on how accessible the leak is for the technician.
 If you’re feeling uneasy, you can ask your AC repair technician to walk you through his or her process and review their findings.

 AC Circuit Board Replacement

 Sometimes the culprit may be beyond the AC equipment itself and the circuit board may need to be replaced.
 Depending on the make and model of your air conditioner, a new circuit board for your system could cost anywhere from $450 to $1300.

-If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a traditional thermostat.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will typically cost more than a traditional thermostat.
 Depending on which style of thermostat you go with, you’re probably going to pay anywhere between $200 and $550 to get it installed.
 Thanksfully, the latest thermostats may pay back their cost in energy management savings, if they are programmed properly.

 Capacitor or Contactor Replacement

-If your AC is still young or you choose to repair your older equipment instead of purchasing an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
+If your air conditioner is still only a few years old or you decide to repair your older system instead of investing in an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
 These repairs are a couple of the most common for your air conditioning system.

 AC Fan Motor Replacement

 Again, it’s always good to consider the pros and cons of paying to repair your current air conditioner versus purchasing an upgraded, more energy-efficient air conditioner.
-If replacing this part is the better option for you, a fan motor replacement might cost between $500 and $1200.
+If replacing the fan motor is the better option for you, a fan motor replacement might cost between $500 and $1200.

 NOTE: Part repair under warranty